 Not many Chinese family businesses have been successful for such an extended period.
 Founded in 1906 in Guangzhou, Li & Fung was the first Chinese trader export company.
 Today, it has expanded into 40 different countries and employs over 20,000 people.

-The succession of a family business is a big challenge.
-In Chinese, there is a saying that “Wealth could not last for over three generations.”.
-Even in the United States, according to a study of the family business by Brooklyn College, 70% of the family business cannot pass from the first generation to the second generation.
-88% of the family business cannot pass to the third generation.
-Only 3% of the family business can pass to the fourth generation.
-However, Li & Fung’s family business is now already in the fourth generation as an exceptional case.
-Why it can break the rule?
-What are the success factors?
+The succession of a family business poses significant challenges.
+An old Chinese saying warns, "Wealth does not last for more than three generations."
+Even in the United States, a study by Brooklyn College shows that 70% of family businesses do not transition from the first to the second generation, and 88% do not pass on to the third generation.
+Only 3% of family businesses make it to the fourth generation.
+Yet, the Li & Fung family business is already in its fourth generation.
+What sets it apart?
+What are the factors that contribute to its success?

-Nowadays the fourth generation, Spencer Fung had also success this important family values.
-He also studied aboard with master in MBA from the United States.
-He is entrepreneurial with startup experience to co-found an online marketing platform in Silicon Valley.
-Even with the threat of trade war between the United States and China on tariffs with a lot of small Chinese factories shut down, the family business was able to find to diversity itself out of China to Vietnam and other Asia Pacific countries.
+Spencer Fung, representing the fourth generation, has also upheld these crucial family values.
+Educated in the United States with an MBA, he is entrepreneurial and has co-founded an online marketing platform in Silicon Valley.
+Despite the trade war between the United States and China, the family business has diversified out of China into Vietnam and other Asia-Pacific countries.

 The next significant trend focuses on speed, innovation, and digitalization.
 The fourth generation has strategically invested in new technologies to reduce supply chain lead times and enable rapid prototyping with 3D virtual design.
 They also use advanced analytics to improve various business metrics.